Call for contributed scientific communications

 Authors willing to present original contributions in either oral or poster presentation may submit:

-- A full paper of 10-12 pages to be published in Springer-Verlag Lecture Notes in Computer Science (LNCS) series with individual DOI
+- A full paper of suggested 10-12 pages (maximum 20) to be published in Springer-Verlag Lecture Notes in Computer Science (LNCS) series with individual DOI

-- Short articles (extended abstracts) of a maximum length of 4 pages to be published in Springer-Verlag Lecture Notes in Computer Science (LNCS) series.
+- Short articles (extended abstracts) of a suggested 4 pages (maximum 6) to be published in Springer-Verlag Lecture Notes in Computer Science (LNCS) series.
 Such articles will not be made available for indexing.

 The number of oral slots is limited.
 In case the number of requested oral presentations is larger than the available slots, the ICANN scientific committee will select which papers will be reassigned to a poster session.
 This selection will be based on the coherence of the programme and is totally independent of the category of submission (full paper, short articles).